 - People don’t come to LinkedIn consistently enough? – Possibly

-- Buyers and decision makers aren’t on LinkedIn? – Definitely not
+- Buyers and decision makers aren’t on LinkedIn? – Definitely not.
+With the help of a linkedin software it’s even easier these days.

 I was unsure, but I knew there had to be a better way, so I decided to figure out how I could generate leads for my business through my LinkedIn network.